Published by:

 • the participation and sacrifice of Victoria’s veterans in war and peacekeeping operations

-• the contributions of Victoria’s ex-service community.
+• the contributions and value of Victoria’s ex-service community.

 VVC functions